-The history of the famous Davos Parsenn Derby began in 1924 with a race for men and woman from Parsennfurka to Küblis.
+The world's first t-bar tow became operational at Christmas in 1934 at the foot of the Jakobshorn in Davos and yet 10 years earlier the Parsenn Derby was held, the ski race with the richest tradition in Switzerland.
+The history began in 1924 with a race for men and woman from Parsennfurka to Küblis.
 At the suggestion of the English spa guest, Fred W. Edlin, it was organised by both Davos ski clubs: the Ski Club Davos and the Davos English Ski Club.
 Edlin himself was a member of the Ski Club of Great Britain, had been coming for years as a visitor to Davos and discovered the suitability of the Parsenn region for Alpine skiing.

 The winner of the first Derby completed the run in 22 minutes and 27 seconds, while the fastest woman needed 35 minutes and 27 seconds.
 The race was a complete success and was to be held annually from then on, although the second Derby could only be held three years later because of unfavourable weather conditions.
 Since then it has been held every year with few interruptions.

 Before the Parsenn cable car was completed, participants first had to climb to Parsennfurka via the Wolfgang Pass.
 The starting point was moved several times throughout the course of the race's history - until ultimately in 1933 the men's and women's races were started from the summit of the Weissfluh and the general category was started from the Wasserscheide (watershed) underneath the Weissfluhjoch.
 You met the women at the finish: their ski safari finished at the Conterser Schwendi , while the men had to continue on to Küblis.